Yandex Cloud

 User SID: aje6o75au36h********@as

-2. Create a service account to access your DB.
-The service account must be in the same folder as the database and have the viewer or viewer + editor role(s) depending on what access to the DB is required.
+2. Create a service account to access your database.
+The service account must be in the same folder as the database and have the viewer or viewer + editor role(s) depending on the database permissions you need.

 3. Use the Yandex Cloud CLI to create an authorized key for the service account: